zakaullah85/Kubernetes/Setup/Readme.md

-# Kubernetes Multi-Note Setup using Kubeadm on x86/x64/arm64
+# Kubernetes Multi-Node Cluster Setup using Kubeadm on x86/x64/arm64

 This guide will walk you through setting up a multi-node Kubernetes cluster using kubeadm.
 The setup is suitable for x86, x64, or arm64 architectures.